Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

 What is a ROM?

 A ROM stands for Read-Only Memory.
-In gaming, this is an image from the original game
+In gaming, this is an image from the original game.
+For example, on N64, you played a game like GoldenEye by inserting the cartridge into the console.

 On Raspberry Pi, you can’t use this cartridge.
-You need to have a file with the cartridge content
+You need to have a file with the cartridge content.

 What is a BIOS?

-A BIOS is the only software part you have on a computer before installing an operating system
+A BIOS is the only software part you have on a computer before installing an operating system.

-On a game station it tells how the computer should work, so the emulator may need it for launching games
+On a game station, it tells how the computer should work, so the emulator may need it for launching games.

 Hardware prerequisites

-To make the most of your new retro-gaming console, you’ll need hardware improvements
+To make the most of your new retro-gaming console, you’ll need hardware improvements.

 Raspberry Pi

-On other models, games can be slow as the hardware is not powerful enough to run all games
+Yes, you already know you need a Raspberry Pi to install RetroPie.
+But I want to be sure you have the Raspberry Pi 3B + or more.
+On other models, games can be slow as the hardware is not powerful enough to run all games.

-You can try with another one for a test, but in the longer term you should buy a Raspberry Pi 4 (check the best kit in my resources page)
+You can try with another one for a test, but in the longer term you should buy a Raspberry Pi 4 (check the best kit in my resources page).

 SD Card

-Even if any SD card could do the job, I recommend starting directly on a fast and large SD card
+Even if any SD card could do the job, I recommend starting directly on a fast and large SD card.

+A fast SD card ensures that this part does not slow your games down.
 I have tested all the most popular SD cards here, please read this article before making your choice.

-Yes, you can start on a small one, and change later, but you must reinstall everything, backup your save games, etc …
+And a large one to store all the games you want.
+Yes, you can start on a small one, and change later, but you’ll have to reinstall everything, back up your saved games, etc.

-The best idea for Retropie beginners is to look for a preloaded SD card with Retropie and thousands of games already installed (my favorite is this one on Amazon), it’s the best price/quality and quantity ratio and it works on any Raspberry Pi (even Pi 4)
+So first thing, find a fast and large SD card to start.
+The best idea for Retropie beginners is to look for a preloaded SD card with Retropie and thousands of games already installed.
+My favorite is this one on Amazon, it’s the best price/quality and quantity ratio and it works on any Raspberry Pi (even Pi 4).

-If you prefer starting with an empty one, check my recommended product page for the best you can buy at the moment
+You’ll save a lot of time by not having to download and install each game one by one.
+If you prefer starting with an empty one, check my recommended product page for the best you can buy at the moment.

 Raspberry Pi case

+So ensure you have a well-ventilated case, heat sinks and maybe a fan.
 I wrote a post about how to install heat sinks if you need more information.

 Passive cooling might be an option for casual players.
 I also have in-depth reviews of my Flirc case and Argon Neo case that you can check.